 But even with the recent increase, undocumented crossings remain at historic lows, with the number of unauthorized border crossings at their lowest rate since 1971.
 According to a breakdown from Vox, Border Patrol agents caught 37,393 immigrants attempting to cross the border in March, almost three times fewer than when former President George W. Bush requested governors send National Guard troops to the border in May 2006, and one-and-a-half times fewer than when President Barack Obama requested 1,200 Guard troops in May 2010.

 Alternatives Are More Humane — and Rational

-Advocates say alternatives to putting undocumented border crossers in immigrant detention jails that would instead keep families together and out of custody are not only more humane, but are also common sense — proving both cheaper and more effective in terms of realizing compliance with immigration laws.
+Advocates say alternatives to putting undocumented border crossers in immigrant jails that would instead keep families together and out of custody are not only more humane but are also common sense — proving both cheaper and more effective in terms of realizing compliance with immigration laws.

 Jennifer Podkul, director of policy for Kids in Need of Defense, an organization which works to provide legal representation and due process for unaccompanied minors in the immigration system, also points out that an influx of children rendered unaccompanied by the state has also taxed the resources of agencies tasked with their care.

 “The absurdity of the separations … is also a matter of resources.
-ORR is traditionally an under-resourced agency for all the responsibilities they have to care for these kids, so the numbers of kids who are going into their care who otherwise wouldn’t need to be in their care is really incredible,” Podkul said.
+[The Office of Refugee Resettlement] is traditionally an under-resourced agency for all the responsibilities they have to care for these kids, so the numbers of kids who are going into their care who otherwise wouldn’t need to be in their care is really incredible,” Podkul said.

 “Parents seeking protection for their family should never have to fear that the price for lawfully seeking asylum is to be torn apart from their child,” Obser said.